Secretariat and Non-Governmental Organizations

 Each NGO will select resolutions to advocate for or against on behalf of their organization.

 Delegations can register up to 3 NGOs at KUNA.
-Students must have at least one year of High School KUNA experience in order to participate.
+Students must have at least one year of KUNA experience in order to participate.

 If you are at all interested in the Secretariat and NGO program, please carefully read the entirety of this page.
 It has important information regarding due dates, pre-conference work, and other pertinent information.